-Paul Heath, Commercial & Operations Director, explains that working in the local community allows them to do more for Town & Country Housing’s tenants and “support lots of good work going on locally that people aren’t always aware of.”
+Paul Heath, Commercial & Operations Director, explains that working in the local community allows Countrywise to do more for Town & Country Housing’s residents and “support lots of good work going on locally that people aren’t always aware of.”

 Supporting local communities

-Town & Country Housing works closely with and sponsors Take Off, a mental-health-focused charity in East Kent that runs many popular cooking and wellbeing groups.
+Town & Country Housing works closely with Take Off, a mental-health-focused charity in East Kent that runs many popular cooking and wellbeing groups.
 With the support of Countrywise Repairs they delivered a state-of-the art industrial kitchen at its headquarters in Canterbury.
-This follows another fully equipped kitchen space for baking and cooking healthy meals which they installed last year at their Dover office.
+This follows work to complete another fully equipped kitchen space for baking and cooking healthy meals which Countrywise installed last year at Take Off’s Dover office.

 Mark Kilbey, Director of Take Off, said, “Town & Country is among the biggest supporters of Take Off.
 Our space in Canterbury is a very different place from five years ago when we first wanted to do a cooking group but had no kitchen – just a sink and a microwave.
 We also have had an amazing kitchen in Dover installed too, thanks to TCH and Countrywise.
 The support across these two sites has been an incredible thing.”

 The kitchens bring people together and give them the confidence to go and prepare their own meals at home, as Mark explains: “The work done has made the whole environment lovely.
 Every Wednesday we run a cooking group for locals living in an area of deprivation in Canterbury.
 People come here and learn to cook for the first time in their lives, and people who are largely house-bound are joining in and socialising again (in some cases, for the first time in years) and making incredible changes to their lives.”

 “People come here and make incredible changes to their lives.”